rena5555/CA-Collision-History/README.md

 # Data Analysis - California Collision History 2001-2020

 ## Motivation
-According to the [CDC](https://www.cdc.gov/injury/features/global-road-safety/index.html), road crashes are a leading cause of death in the United States for people aged 1-54.
-It is estimated that fatal and nonfatal crash injuries will cost the world economy approximately $1.8 trillion dollars from 2015-2030(.12% of global GDP).

-Having lived in California since the early 80s, I was curious to analyze the historical automobile collision trends in California.
-This data will be valuable to federal, state and local governments to plan public policy and create local/state laws around driving.
-Information from the dataset can also be used to police traffic.
-These methods can be helpful in reducing the $1.8 trillion dollar cost of fatal and nonfatal crash injuries.
+According to the [CDC](https://www.cdc.gov/transportationsafety/pdf/statecosts/2020/CDC-Cost-of-Crash-Deaths-Fact-Sheets_California.pdf), traffic collision deaths cost $5.83 billion in 2018.
+Since 2001, 35,385 people have died in CA due to automobile collisions[California Highway Patrol Data Set]((https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs)).
+Analyzing the historical automobile collision trends in California provides me with useful data to present to state and local governments.
+This data can be used to plan trafffic policy and create local or state traffic laws around driving.
+Information from the dataset can also be used to rightsize CHP staffing.
+The ultimate goal is to reduce deaths and cost of collisions.

 ## Exploratory Data Analysis

-* This dataset comes from the California Highway Patrol [CHP Data Set](https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs).
+* This dataset comes from the [California Highway Patrol Data Set](https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs).
 It covers collisions from Jan 1,2001 to October 2020.

 * There are 3 main tables.
 The collisions table has 74 columns, parties table has 31 columns and victims table has 11 columns.

-    1. collisions: Contains ~9.17 Million rows.Contains information about the collision, where it happened, what vehicles were involved.
-9.17 Million rows
+    1. collisions: Contains ~9.17 Million rows, data about the collision, location, what vehicles were involved, officer data
-    2. parties: Contains ~18Million rows.
-Contains information about the groups people involved in the collision including age, sex, and sobriety.
+    2. parties: Contains ~18Million rows, columns include age, sex, and sobriety
-    3. victims: Contains ~9.17 Million rows.
-Has information about the injuries of specific people involved in the collision.
+    3. victims: Contains ~9.17 Million rows, contains information about the injuries of specific people involved in the collision.

 ## Exploratory Data Analysis